Hydrazer/perl-golf-lessons-with-hydrazer/README.md

 @A = (323, 3, 432, 5);
 @A = map {$_ + 6 unless $_ <= 5} @A # @A => (329, 1, 438, 1);

-# you can replace the {} with , IF YOU DONT HAVE ANY OTHER EXPRESSIONS INSIDE AND NO BRACKETS EITHER RIGHT NEXT TO THE MAP
+# you can replace the {} with ,
+# ONLY IF YOU DONT HAVE ANY OTHER EXPRESSIONS INSIDE AND NO BRACKETS EITHER RIGHT NEXT TO THE MAP
 map $_+3, 1,2,3
 map $a=3,$_+$a, 1,2,3 # bad
 map ($a+=3)+$_, 1..3 # bad